tomedunn/the-finished-book/_monsters/monster-condition-immunities/monster-condition-immunities.md

 # Condition Immunities by Type

 The likelihood of a monster being immune to a specific condition can also depend strongly on the monster's type.
-This is illustrated in Fig. <a href="#fig:condition-immunity-probability-heat-map" class="fig-ref">2</a> (below), which shows how likely a monster is to be immune to a condition depending on its type.
+This is illustrated in Fig. \figref{fig:condition-immunity-probability-heat-map} (below), which shows how likely a monster is to be immune to a condition depending on its type.

 <figure id="fig:condition-immunity-probability-heat-map">
     {% include_relative fig-condition-immunity-probability-heat-map-small.html %}
     {% include_relative fig-condition-immunity-probability-heat-map-large.html %}
-    <figcaption>Figure 2: Probability of a published monster being immune to a condition as a percent of the total monsters for its type.</figcaption>
+    <figcaption>Probability of a published monster being immune to a condition as a percent of the total monsters for its type.</figcaption>
 </figure>

 **Oozes** are the most consistent out of all of the monster types, with every ooze being immune to the blinded, deafened, exhaustion, and prone conditions, and all but one being immune to the charmed condition.
 This level of consistency is likely due, at least in part, to there only being 13 oozes of CR 1/8 or higher published in official source books.